-If you are an intended parent living in South Australia or a surrogate carrying for South Australian intended parents, the new Surrogacy Bill 2019 applies to you and will come into effect in 2020.
+If you are an intended parent living in South Australia or a surrogate carrying for South Australian intended parents, the new Surrogacy Bill 2019 applies to you and will come into effect from 1 September 2020.

 The criteria for surrogacy in SA will include:

 - That the intended parents have a social or medical need for surrogacy.
 This includes same sex male and opposite sex couples and singles who cannot conceive or carry a baby themselves.

 - That the birth mother is over 25 years of age.

 - That the arrangement is altruistic.
 The intended parents must cover the birth mother’s out of pocket expenses in accordance with the law.
 Commercial surrogacy is illegal.

 - That the parties have undergone counselling about the arrangement with a qualified counsellor.

 - That the parties have obtained legal advice about the arrangement.